matthewfritsch/MusicGenGA_Website/setup.rst

 Lots of music evokes a particular emotion from the listener.
 Some music is sad and slow, or fast and upbeat.

 If you have a particular desired emotion for the song, then you may want to consider the settings used in the program.
-Songs in a minor key can often be scary, sad, or offputting in some way.
+Songs in a minor key can often be scary, sad, or off putting in some way.

 Music With A Particular Note or Chord